tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Now that you train the model, play around by making several poses and faces to the camera:

-* Rise your right hand and explain to students that despite that the neural network were trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.
+* Rise your right hand and explain to students that despite that the neural network was trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.

-* Make a tricky test by partially raising your left hand; explain to students that the neural network gets confused but is still learning as can be seen on the confidence bars; finally, the model is able to make a decision about your partially raised hand.
+* Make a tricky test by partially raising your left hand; explain to students that the neural network gets confused but is still learning as can be seen on the confidence bars; finally, the model can decide on your partially raised hand.

 ![Teachable Machine - Step 6](Images/intro_nns_6.gif)